mattgreen/elevate/README.md

 Introduction
 ------------
 Your poor, poor view controllers.
-They do *so* much for you, and yet you keep giving them more to do:
+They do **so** much for you, and they get rewarded with *even more* responsibilities:

 * Handle user input
 * Update the UI in response to that input
 * Request data from web services
 * Load/save/query your model layer

+In reality, view controllers attract complexity because they often act as a conceptual junk drawer of glue code.
+Fat controllers are major anti-pattern in Rails, yet iOS controllers are tasked with even more concerns.

-Elevate is designed to assist your view controller in tackling this complexity.
-It does this by breaking these concerns apart in a clean fashion.
-Rather than lumping the unique behavior of your view controller in with the more pedestrian UI handling, Elevate organizes your domain logic (that is, what the controller actually *does*) and the UI updates together.
+Elevate is your view controller's best friend, shouldering some of these burdens.
+It cleanly separates the unique behavior of your view controller (that is, what it is actually *meant* to do) from the above concerns, letting your view controller breathe more.
+Ultimately, Elevate makes your view controllers easier to understand and modify.

-What do I mean?
-Let's look at an example.
+This is a rather bold claim.
+Let's look at an example:

 ```ruby
 class ArtistsViewController < UIViewController